bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 **Theorem 6.6 (Funds Liquidity)**

-**Proof:** Since the timelock duration is known and finite, based on the Termination design principle of the Transaction Graph, every amount of funds will ultimately flow to Sink Txs within a known and finite time, indicating that the funds have been released.
+**Proof:** Since the timelock duration is known and finite, the Termination principle of the Transaction Graph ensures that all funds will eventually be unlocked and flow to Sink Txs within a finite time.

 ### 6.2 Bitcoin Settlement Security

-This section focuses on proving the Bitcoin settlement security properties introduced in Chapter 3.
+This section focuses on proving the Bitcoin settlement security properties introduced in Chapter 3.4.4.

-**Lemma 3.1 (Completeness):** An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.
+**Lemma 6.7 (Completeness):** An honest Operator who correctly follows the protocol and submits valid state claims will never be unjustly penalized.

 **Proof:** An honest operator publishes valid claims and sub-program results within the required time windows, ensuring no inconsistencies arise.
 As a result, no watcher can unlock a _Disprove Script_, and the operator is not penalized.
 To save space, the details are omitted here.

-**Lemma 3.2 (Soundness):** A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid *Disprove* transaction.
+**Lemma 6.8 (Soundness):** A dishonest Operator who submits a fraudulent claim cannot avoid being penalized, as an honest Watcher will always be able to construct a valid *Disprove* transaction.

 **Proof:**